Jamesking56/laravel-stagefront/README.md

 | `STAGEFRONT_DATABASE_PASSWORD_FIELD` | `string` | `password` |

 If you want to grant access to just a few of those users, you can whitelist them by setting `STAGEFRONT_DATABASE_WHITELIST` to a comma separated string: `'john@doe.io,jane@doe.io'`.
-In the config file itself you can also use an array of e-mail addresses.
+In the config file itself, you can also use an array of e-mail addresses.

-By default the `users` table is used with the `email` and `password` field names.
+By default, the `users` table is used with the `email` and `password` field names.
 But you can change this if you are using some other table or fields.

 ## 🔖 IP Whitelist

-You can add a comma separated list of IP's to grant these users easier or exclusive access to your staging site.
+You can add a comma-separated list of IP's to grant these users easier or exclusive access to your staging site.
 For example: `'1.2.3.4,1.2.3.4'`.
 In the config file itself you can also use an array of IP's.

 | Option                                  | Type     | Default    |